torre76/django-googledrive-storage/docs/index.rst

 is a `Django Storage <https://docs.djangoproject.com/en/1.7/ref/files/storage/>`_ implementation that uses `Google Drive <https://drive.google.com>`_ as a backend for storing data.

-Please notice that with **this implementation you could not save or load data from a user's Drive**.
+Please take note that with **this implementation you could not save or load data from a user's Drive**.
 You can use only a Drive **dedicated to a Google Project**.
 This means that:

 * this storage interacts with Google Drive as a Google Project, not a Google User.